 What to do when a relationship with your co-founder ends

-Having an end-plan with your co-founder can reduce the pain of parting ways and help you move on faster.
+Having a founder's agreement in place can reduce the pain of parting ways with a cofounder and help you move on faster.

 Co-founder or partnership agreements usually have clauses for an end-plan; these clauses outline how you will handle the end of your business relationship.

-If you don’t have an end plan, here are some useful tips.
+Even if you don’t have an end plan, below are some useful tips.

-If you are struggling, a mediator can help you and your co-founder start a constructive conversation about your end-plan.
+And if you are struggling doing this, a mediator can help you and your co-founder start a useful conversation.

-A disclaimer like the one below can make it clear that any terms will not be binding until they are included in a legal document.
+A disclaimer like the one below can be included in draft end-plan terms and makes it clear that any terms will not be binding until they are included in a legal document.

 This document does not constitute an offer or agreement of any kind.
 This document serves only to assist in the finalisation of a formal agreement between all parties.
 Any reference to currency refers to [insert currency].
 It is highly recommended that all parties seek independent legal and financial advice before proceeding with any agreement, contract and/or deed.

-Your mediator will listen to you both and guide a structured conversation to about next steps finalise the business relationship.
+Your mediator will listen to the co-founders and guide a structured conversation to about next steps finalise the business relationship.

 Unlike a magistrate, a mediator won't make a legally binding ruling about your end-plan.
-They may offer up some suggestions for settlement terms.
+However, they may offer up some useful suggestions for settlement terms.

 Once you have agreed how you will part ways, the next step will be to have them included in legally binding terms of settlement.